R. Couri Hay: Gossip columnist

-Hay was a gossip columnist for the National Enquirer from 1976 to 1983.
 He was an editor for Andy Warhol's Interview magazine.
 Hay starred in Anton Perich's public access television show and interviewed artists like Louise Nevelson and John Cage.
 Hay appeared on the cover of New York Magazine in August 1979 talking about "The Weird World of Cable TV," and was also on the cover of Cable TV World.
 The Los Angeles Times labeled Hay one of the interviewers who had the "skill and subtlety to draw... flashes of devilish wit and astute observation, as well as delicious gossip."
 He was quoted about gossip in Newsweek Magazine.
 In January 1979, Hay and Zandra Rhodes shared fact-findings on their trip to China with the New Yorker, and in 1970, Hay reported on his trip to Cuba.
 Hay also began to write for Town & Country and People.
 The same year, Hay started his own company: R. Couri Hay Creative Public Relations.

-Until it was sold late in 2018, Hay wrote a monthly society column for Avenue Magazine (New York) covering the "Hamptons chicest galas and posh private parties to "Happening in Manhattan and the South Fork."
+Until it was sold late in 2018, Hay wrote a monthly society column for Avenue Magazine (New York) covering the "Hamptons chicest galas and posh private parties to "Happenings in Manhattan and the South Fork."
 He was the society editor for Hamptons Magazine and a columnist for Gotham Magazine.
+Currently, he is the Co-Founder & Creative Director for Park magazine and writes a quarterly column titled Social Safari.
 In the summer of 2013 and 2014 he wrote weekly Hampton's Magazine profiles on cultural icons.
-He also writes "Corner Office" profiles in Gotham Magazine.
-Hay has been mentioned in gossip columns such as the New York Post, New York Daily News, and the New York Observer.
+He also wrote "Corner Office" profiles in Gotham Magazine.

-He has appeared as a gossip columnist on The Today Show, Fox, MSNBC, Extra, PBS, ABC's Primetime Live, CNN Headline News, Showbiz Tonight, E!
+He has appeared as a gossip columnist on The Today Show, Fox, MSNBC, Extra, PBS, Thicke of the Night starring Alan Thicke, New York City's The Morning Show with Regis Philbin, ABC's Primetime Live, CNN Headline News, Showbiz Tonight, E!
 News Live, E!
 True Hollywood Story, ABC World News Now and VH1's The Fabulous Life.